Skip to main content

 2. Add it to an Atlas project as a website source.

-4. Ask a narrow question, such as: "Summarize this page's main claim and cite the strongest supporting passage."
+4. Ask a focused question, such as: "What is this page's main claim, and which passage best supports it?"

-6. Read the nearby source context before saving the takeaway.
+6. Read the nearby page text before saving the point.

 Atlas workspace showing a website source, a source map, and a cited answer used to verify a page summary before saving the takeaway.